Are Exploding Fidget Spinner Dangerous and Causing Injuries?

 If you or anyone in your family was injured, you may be able to seek compensation from the product manufacturer.
 These manufacturers are required to make safe products, and anything that makes the product unsafe could be considered a breach of their duty to consumers.
 If there is a design defect, a manufacturing defect, or a failure to warn of product dangers, you might be able to sue the manufacturer for you injuries.

-If you or a loved one suffered injuries because of a defective product, the manufacturer could be made to pay for your medical bills.
+If you or a loved one suffered injuries because of a defective product that exploded or caused a car accident, the manufacturer could be made to pay for your medical bills.
 With some products, such as blenders, lawnmowers, or snow blowers, these injuries could even involve amputation.
 For things like toys, the dangers are more likely to include burns, cuts, and injuries from falling off of ride-on toys.

 If you work and suffered injuries that kept you from returning to work, you might be entitled to your lost wages.